AT&T trims stake in Slim's America Movil

-MEXICO CITY (Reuters) - AT&T has sold more than 300 million shares in billionaire Carlos Slim’s America Movil, following up on other sales last year, a filing with the U.S. Securities and Exchange Commission showed on Friday.
+MEXICO CITY, April 11 (Reuters) - AT&T has sold more than 300 million shares in billionaire Carlos Slim’s America Movil, following up on other sales last year, a filing with the U.S. Securities and Exchange Commission showed on Friday.

-AT&T’s stake in America Movil (AMXL.MX), which is Latin America’s biggest phone company, is now about 8.36 percent, according to Reuters’ calculations based on outstanding shares in America Movil on Friday.
+AT&T’s stake in America Movil, which is Latin America’s biggest phone company, is now about 8.36 percent, according to Reuters’ calculations based on outstanding shares in America Movil on Friday.

 Representatives of AT&T and America Movil did not immediately respond to requests for comment.